 Gun rights advocates have long argued that New York City’s process to get a concealed carry permit is arduous and time-consuming.
-The permit is also generally off limits to civilians.
+The permit is also generally off-limits to civilians.
 Recipients have mostly been business owners, security guards, former members of law enforcement, and prominent figures like President Donald Trump’s sons, Donald Jr. and Eric.
 (The process is so demanding, in fact, that consulting firms have sprung up to help applicants streamline it.)
-Gun rights advocates say obtaining a premises permit is hard enough: It takes anywhere from three to 10 months and requires interviews with the New York Police Department’s gun licensing division, character reference letters and other forms of documentation.
+Gun rights advocates say obtaining a premises permit is hard enough: It takes anywhere from three to 10 months and requires interviews with the NYPD’s gun licensing division, character reference letters and other forms of documentation.

 What kind of ramifications could a high court decision have on the right to carry guns in public?
 Here, Eric Ruben, a fellow at the Brennan Center for Justice who teaches a class on the Second Amendment at New York University, answers our questions.

 This interview has been edited for clarity and length.

 Jennifer Mascia: What could this ruling do, not just in New York City but across the country?

 Eric Ruben: It’s hard to say, because obviously we don’t have an opinion in front of us.
 The fact that the court accepted this case almost a decade after District of Columbia v.
 Heller [which held that the Second Amendment protects the right to keep firearms in the home for the purpose of self defense], and after refusing to hear over 80 cases where there were petitions to the Supreme Court, is somewhat telling.
 The Supreme Court is saying that it is now ready to get back into the fray and continue the project of articulating what the Second Amendment means after Heller.